raphael-group/structured-anomalies/README.md

 * `connected`: This anomaly is a connected subgraph of some larger graph.
 To find this type of anomaly, use [NetMix](https://github.com/raphael-group/netmix).
 * `cutsize`: This anomaly is a subgraph of some larger graph such that the weight of the cut is less than some predefined rho.
 * `line`: This anomaly is a connected subgraph of a line-shaped graph, which means it's a smaller line.
-* `submatrix`: This anomaly is a submatrix of a matrix.
+* `submatrix`: This anomaly is a submatrix of a square matrix.
 * `unconstrained`: This anomaly is a subset of vertices of a graph where edges are nonexistent or ignored.

 ##### Gene-to-score file